dream-horizon-org/raven-panel/docs/docs/intro.md

 slug: /
 ---

-# Raven - Real-Time Nudge Platform
+# Raven

 ## Introduction

-Raven is an innovative tool designed to significantly enhance user experience by providing timely and relevant guidance to end-users through in-app nudges.
-These nudges are dynamically triggered by specific events and conditions in real-time, ensuring that users receive the right prompts precisely when they need them.
+Raven is an innovative tool designed to significantly enhance user experience by providing timely and relevant guidance to end-users through in-app nudges such as bottomsheet, popup and tooltip.
+These nudges are dynamically triggered by specific events, ensuring that users receive the right prompts precisely when they need them.

-By leveraging real-time data and event-driven triggers, Raven helps users make better decisions, engage more effectively with the application, and ultimately boosts business performance.
-This tool integrates seamlessly into the user interface, offering subtle yet effective guidance without interrupting the user's workflow, thus creating a more intuitive and supportive user journey.

 ## What is a Nudge?

-A nudge is a subtle prompt or suggestion aimed at influencing user behaviour without being forceful or intrusive.
-It's commonly used in digital platforms to encourage users to take specific actions, such as completing a task, making a purchase, or engaging with content.
-Nudges are often triggered by user behaviour or system events and are designed to be timely and relevant.

-Nudges are gentle in-app prompts aimed at guiding users to take specific actions, such as joining contests, updating their profiles, or completing important tasks.
-These nudges are triggered based on user behaviour or key events.
-The goal is to improve engagement and enhance the user experience by offering timely reminders or suggestions without being intrusive.

-## Problem Statement

-When there's a need to nudge users to boost business outcomes or provide critical information, this traditionally requires significant development effort across multiple teams (product, design, development).
-Each requirement goes through the entire Software Development Life Cycle (SDLC) including planning, design, development, testing, and deployment.

-**Key Challenges:**
-- Significant overhead for developers each time a nudge requirement arises
-- Multiple stages and coordination across different teams
-- Delays in responding to real-time user behavior
-- Missed opportunities due to lack of timely, relevant prompts
+A nudge is a subtle, non-intrusive prompt designed to guide users toward specific actions.
+These contextual in-app messages are triggered by system events or predefined conditions, appearing at optimal moments for maximum effectiveness.
+Common examples include welcoming new users with onboarding tips, highlighting special offers during checkout, reminding users about abandoned shopping carts, or celebrating milestone achievements.

 ## How Raven Solves This